mattermost/docs/source/deployment/mobile-app-deployment.rst

 For example, do you want the simplest, fastest deployment possible?

-We have an option for that!
-Using the publicly available Mattermost mobile apps on the Google and Apple app stores can reduce a deployment to minutes.
+Using the publicly available Mattermost mobile apps on Google Play and Apple App Store can reduce a deployment to minutes.

-Better yet, this model can be rolled out to thousands of users in many different countries and languages?
+Better yet, this model can be rolled out to thousands of users in many different countries and languages.

 Of course, large enterprise deployments will take more time, and the overall goals for your deployment will depend on many factors.